biom262/bnfo262-2024/BNFO262-Syllabus-2024.md

 Slides for each lecture will be attached to a README.md file within each module folder.

 ## When are office hours?
 Office hours usually take place via Zoom from DATE/TIME.
-The zoom link will be shared internally with the class on Canvas!
+The Zoom link will be shared internally with the class on Canvas!
 <!-- **Add if needed!**
 Two Mondays this quarter will be holidays.
 During those weeks, office hours will be held on Wednesday at TBD instead.
 This includes:
 > Wednesday: Jan 17th TBD